Squidex/squidex-docs2/02-documentation/developer-guides/api-overview/postman.md

 {% page-ref page="authentication.md" %}

-By default a default client is generated for your App If this is not the case you are probably running an older version of Squidex.
+By default, a default client is generated for your App If this is not the case you are probably running an older version of Squidex.
 Then you have to create a new client with a name of your choice.

 To acquire a token you have to do the following steps: